 10. “How dare you accuse me of doing that!”

 I never did that.
 You are the one who is hurting me.
 This is a tactic known as DARVO, deny, attack, reverse victim, and offender.
-This tactic, often used by narcissistic abusers, tends to work because normal people are horrified that they have hurt another person.
+This tactic, often used by narcissistic abusers, tends to work because most people are horrified that they have hurt another person.
 It gets you to drop your valid concern and focus on earning forgiveness.

 11. “Why can’t you be more like your sibling?”